From the disruptive to the playful: what will the city of the 2020s look like?

 What influences people most in whether public spaces meet their needs, is the level and type of interaction they expect to have with others.
 Some groups look to spaces where institutions will structure & control interaction like shopping malls, churches or sports clubs.
 Other groups prefer to use public spaces as infrastructure to create new forms of interaction, from doing hobbies together, watching over the neighbourhood to more spontaneous interventions.

 There are different models of how cities should be designed.
 As you can see from this diagram below they cater to very specific types of users of public spaces.
 The challenge our society faces is that it’s becoming increasingly difficult to relate to people who don’t think or act like us.
 People who don’t feel comfortable interacting with people they don’t know feel threatened by those who want nothing more than this.
 People who want things to stay the way they’ve always been by those who want to disrupt the way things are done to stimulate innovation.

 Trying to organise public spaces based on the design principles of a particular model will therefore always create inequalities between different groups.
 What’s most important is to support different forms of interaction that can complement each other.

 We can invert roles, getting citizens to be the designers of their local parks.
-We can subvert resources, filling sweet machines with sweet bombs so children can grow their own food.
-We can graft practices from other field, like using sensors & gaming to get lamp posts to talk to people.
+We can subvert resources, filling sweet machines with sweet bombs so children can grow their food.
+We can graft practices from another field, like using sensors & gaming to get lamp posts to talk to people.
 In other words, we can find new ways of using existing resources which may never have been used in public space.